+Currently, here in Florida we are waiting for Hurricane Irma to make landfall on Sunday.
 June 1st is the start of hurricane season.
 You’ve watched the news.
 You’ve seen the devastation hurricanes can inflict.
-Here are natural disaster preparation tips to help you get ready for anything. (updated for 2017)
+Here are natural disaster preparation tips to help you get ready for anything.

 In 2004, we here in Florida had not 1, not 2, but 4 hurricanes come roaring through in 6 weeks, 3 of them directly impacting us here in Tampa.

 And we all know the impact hurricanes Andrew, Katrina, and Sandy had as well.
 Even tropical storms can cause flooding and tidal surges.
 I’ve lived in Florida most of my life, so I have first-hand experience in preparing for a storm.

 So, I know you’re saying, “But, Pam, we don’t have hurricanes here where I live.
 Why should I read this?”

 Preparing for an emergency works just as well for those of you who will never experience a hurricane.
 Because other types of natural disasters happen all over the world, you may find yourself in a similar scenario some day.
 Think of wildfires, earthquakes, flooding, and blizzards.
 Homes damaged, no water, no electricity for days or even weeks.
 So, please, take some time this week to start picking up some supplies, create your emergency binder, and get the peace of mind that goes along with doing as much as you can to prepare for an emergency.